cyfronet-fid/marketplace/README.md

 ## Database

+In general, [docker-compose](#docker-compose) correctly manages DB permissions.
+Nevertheless, if using a direct postgresql install or you want to use socket communication, than the below info may be useful.

 To setup development and test databases, you need to have a proper postgres role defined:
 ```
 <your_system_username>:~$ sudo -u postgres -i